loginid1/loginid-checkout-web-demo/wallet-checkout-demo/README.md

 ### Setup LoginID Application

 1. Create an account with [LoginID](https://dashboard.loginid.io/login).
 2. Create a [basic application](https://docs.dev.loginid.io/setup/loginid/#steps-to-create-an-application-with-basic-optionsdefault) integration.
-Use the hosted URL of where the wallet demo is being hosted on.
+Use the hosted URL of where the wallet demo is being hosted on as the `website URL`.
 3. Create an API key with `external:verify` scope.
 4. Update the wallet demo environment variables in the next section.